 All applications will be thoroughly reviewed during the intake and eligibility process to ensure applicants are eligible for the Program prior to receiving assistance.
-Eligibility determinations will be made on housing assistance applications based on documentation submitted by the applicant and verification of information by third-party sources, including federal databases.
+Eligibility determinations will be made on housing assistance applications based on CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program July 30, 2019 (V3.0) Page 22 of 84 documentation submitted by the applicant and verification of information by thirdparty sources, including federal databases.
 These decisions will be made based on applicable statutes, codes of federal regulation, state and local codes and ordinances, local guidelines, and Program guidelines.

-Applicants who are deemed eligible will be sent a preliminary R3 Eligibility Determination notification informing them of the eligibility decision.
+Applicants who are deemed eligible will be sent a R3 Preliminary Eligibility Determination Notification informing them of the eligibility decision.
 The correspondence will include a notice informing the applicant of the preliminary eligibility determination, an explanation of funding sources and restrictions, and a description of required next steps.